 The Bible teaches that Jesus Christ died on a cross for the salvation of the entire world (1 Timothy 2:4).
-God doesn’t want anyone to perish and go to hell; He wants everyone to be saved and spend eternity in heaven with Him (2 Peter 3:9).
+God does not want anyone to perish and go to hell; He wants everyone to be saved and spend eternity in heaven with Him (2 Peter 3:9).

 Salvation is God’s free gift to you.
-Ephesians 2:8 says, “For it is by grace you have been saved, through faith–and this not from yourselves, it is the gift of God.”
-(NIV) You can’t be good enough to deserve it or too bad to receive it.
+Ephesians 2:8 says, “For it is by grace you have been saved, through faith--and this not from yourselves, it is the gift of God.”
+(NIV) You can’t be good enough to deserve it or too bad to be denied it.
 It is by faith in Jesus’ blood that He shed on the cross that you are saved.

 However, the Bible tells us there are 3 things we have to do in order to take advantage of God’s free gift of salvation:

 The first step is to BELIEVE that Jesus Christ is the Son of God and that He died on the cross for your sins and rose from the dead three days later.

 The Bible says, “For if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.”
 (Romans 10:9)

 The second step is to CONFESS your sins to Jesus Christ.

 God can’t forgive what you won’t confess.
 Unconfessed sin is unforgiven sin.
 The Bible says, “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
 (1 John 1:9)

 Your sins have already been paid for, so what are you waiting for?
 Confess your sins to God today.
 He won’t reject you.
 God already knows everything you have ever done; He’s just waiting for you to be honest with Him.